yuetloo/dentoniatennis/README.md

 ### High CPU or Memory Usage by OBS

-If the machine is sluggish because OBS is consuming a lot of CPU or memory, try the following adjustments in OBS:
+If the live stream is lagging by more than 2 minutes and the OBS is consuming a lot of CPU or memory, try the following adjustments in OBS:

 1. **Lower Output Resolution**: